tolarewaju3/eda-servicenow/README.md

 ```
 ![Rulebook activation](img/rulebook_activation.png)

-**Create the rulebook.** This rulebook will trigger our password reset job when it receives events from ServiceNow.
+**Create the rulebook activation.** This rulebook will trigger our password reset job when it receives events from ServiceNow.
 ServiceNow event.
 Here's the rulebook we're using.

 ```yml
 ---